 A simple DBF file converter for Python3

-A Python3 utility for converting DBF version 5 files to CSV files, Pandas DataFrames, SQL tables, or HDF5 tables.
-(There is limited Python2 support.
-See below.)
-This code was designed to be very simple, fast and memory efficient; therefore, it lacks many features (such as a DBF file writer) that other packages might provide.
-The conversion to CSV format is entirely written in Python, so no additional dependencies are necessary.
-For other formats, see Requirements.
+A Python3 compatible utility for converting DBF version 5 files to CSV files, Pandas DataFrames, SQL tables, or HDF5 tables.
+This code was designed to be a very simple, fast and memory efficient conversion tool for legacy DBF files.
+Therefore, it lacks many features (such as a DBF file writer) that other packages might provide.
 DBF version 7, the most recent DBF file spec, is not currently supported by this package.

-Bug fixes, questions, and update requests are encouraged and can be filed at the GitHub repo.
+Bug fix and update requests can be filed at the GitHub repo.

 This code is derived from an ActiveState DBF example that works with Python2 and is distributed under a PSF license.

 This module was tested with the following Python and package versions.
 Python is the only requirement if you only want to export to CSV.
 In that case, comment out the other imports in the source code (only one file) to avoid using the optional packages.

 Python >= 3.4

 SQLalchemy >= 0.9

 It’s probably easiest to install this package using pip: